-The good news is that there are ways on how you can improve circulation, with exercise being one of the key factors.
-Keep reading to learn more about poor circulation and how to reverse the effects for a healthier and safer lifestyle.
+The good news is that there are ways to improve circulation and vascular health, with exercise being one of the key factors.
+Let’s learn more about poor circulation and how to reverse the effects for a healthier and safer lifestyle.

 Understanding Poor Blood Circulation

 Your body’s circulatory system is responsible for moving oxygen, blood and nutrients through your entire body.
-Whenever blood flow to a specific body part is slowed down, then you may start experiencing the symptoms of poor circulation which include a tingling/numbing sensation in the hands or feet, swollen toes, cold hands and feet and so much more.
+Whenever blood flow to a specific body part is slowed down, you may start experiencing the symptoms of poor circulation which include a tingling or numbing sensation in the hands or feet, swollen toes, cold hands and feet and so much more.